How to Apply (Only for International students)

 Please inform the Admissions Department as soon as your application for a visa has been refused.
 Please email or post a copy of the visa refusal letter in full, as we will need to clearly see the reason why your visa was refused, so we can advise you on whether you can appeal or start the refund process.
 Please note, the College will only refund your deposit fee (minus an administration charge of £200) if your visa has been refused for genuine and legal reasons.
 The College will not refund any deposit paid if your visa has been refused due to fraudulent purposes.

 On arrival at the College, you are to contact Admissions Department to enrol and to be advised of further procedures.
-An appointment will be made for you to meet the Head of Department.

 N.B.
 The College reserves the right to cancel any of the courses should the number of enrolments be insufficient.

 The International Student Calculator is an interactive budgeting tool which helps International students plan and manage their money for UK study.
 Users can build a lifestyle budget by looking at how they balance their time, as well as their money.
 Top tips provide information about UK lifestyle, living costs and budgeting ideas.
 Students can also see how their peers have coped by viewing a range of student profiles and their budgets.
 The International Student Calculator can be found by clicking here.

 The UK Council for International Student Affairs (UKCISA) is the UK’s national advisory body serving the interests of International students and those who work with them They produce a range of useful information sheets which cover topics such as applying for your visa, accommodation, arriving in the UK, International students and culture shock, keeping healthy, driving etc. These can be found on their website by clicking here.